 “This year, in particular, our students are going to have a lot of needs for tangible items like supplies, but also for relational supports to help adjust to being back to school and handling the social and emotional challenges resulting from the pandemic,” said Susie Terry, coordinator for SDCOE’s Foster Youth and Homeless Education Services.
 “Gathering supplies through the Stuff the Bus campaign is just one of the ways we can help districts, students, and families during this time so they have one less thing to worry about as the new school year approaches.
 We are grateful to SDCCU for their continued partnership in this effort.”

 This year’s Stuff the Bus campaign will be collecting monetary donations online or in person at any Ralphs or Food 4 Less grocery store in the county.
-Donations are welcome in any amount; for example, $20 will cover the cost of a backpack filled with supplies for an elementary-age student, while $25 will cover the cost of a backpack and supplies for a secondary-age student.
+Donations are welcome in any amount.
+Just $25 will cover the cost of a backpack and supplies for a secondary-age student.

 The SDCCU Stuff the Bus campaign, which runs throughout July, also partners with local iHeartMedia radio stations Star 94.1, JAM’N 95.7, and Channel 93.3 for special appearances and live interviews.